OK. You’re freaking terrified. You’re trying to figure out how to successfully launch an eBook.

 How to Retire to a Life of Island Hopping through Smart Blogging.
 Don’t get simpler than that.
 This coming from a simpleton like myself.

 Make your title appealing, simple, clear and to the point.
 More people will buy it and some will post positive reviews.

 Think practical.
 Think beneficial.
 Create your eBook title based on the practical, beneficial thoughts flowing through your brain box.

 Peep that cheesy grin; I snapped the image in Fiji.

 I do not suggest you necessarily spend hundreds to thousands of dollars in airfare to find the optimal cover image.
 Just create something – or hire someone to create something – authentic, clear and real.

 People do not buy based on a cover.
 They buy based on your clarity around a cover.
 So get clear on the cover you design to match the eBook title and your brand message, to launch successfully.

 3: Give it Away for Free (1-5 Days)

-Give away your eBook for free.
-From 1-5 days.
+Give away your eBook for free for a few days.